aws/amazon-cloudwatch-agent/integration/clean/README.md

 Then checks to see if the creation date is greater than 60 days.
 (The aws sdk v2 gives creation date as a pointer to string.
 To convert to golang time we use the aws smithy go time.
 This allows us to compare to 60 days in past time)

-If the ami is older than 60 days old then we delete the ami
+If the ami is older than 30 days old as default (can be configured) then we delete the ami

 ###Cleans dedicated hosts for mac

 The cleaner first searches for dedicated host tag Name:IntegrationTestMacDedicatedHost

-Then checks to see if the creation date is greater than 26 hours and host status is available
+Then checks to see if the creation date is greater than 30 days as default (can be configured) and host status is available

 Delete is true